Mail delivery by animal: Birds

 The use of homing pigeons to carry messages is as old as the ancient Persians from whom the art of training the birds probably came.
 The Greeks conveyed the names of Olympic victors to their various cities by this means.
-Before the telegraph this method of communication had a considerable vogue amongst stockbrokers and financiers.
 The Dutch government established a civil and military system in Java and Sumatra early in the last century, the birds being obtained from Baghdad.
 Details of the employment of pigeons during the siege of Paris in 1870–71 led to a revival in the training of pigeons for military purposes.

 Numerous societies were established for keeping pigeons of this class in all important European countries; and, in time, various governments established systems of communication for military purposes by pigeon post.
 When the possibility of using the birds between military fortresses had been thoroughly tested attention was turned to their use for naval purposes, to send messages from the coast to ships at sea.

 Pigeons have also been used by news agencies, such as Reuters, and by private individuals.
 Governments have in several countries established lofts of their own.
 Laws have been passed making the destruction of such pigeons a serious offense; premiums to stimulate efficiency have been offered to private societies, and rewards given for destruction of birds of prey.
 Pigeons have been used by newspapers to report yacht races, and some yachts have actually been fitted with lofts.